How to Apply for Financial Aid

 Step Three: Accept Your Award

-After you have filed the FAFSA, have met the basic eligibility requirements, and have completed your file, you will receive an award notification via e-mail from the OSFA.
-This award letter represents the maximum amount of available aid you are eligible for.
-For online tutorials “How to Accept Financial Aid Awards” and “How to Interpret Pending Financial Aid” please visit https://financialaid.tcnj.edu/financial-aid-tutorials/.
+After you have filed the FAFSA, met the basic eligibility requirements, and completed your file, you will receive an award notification via e-mail from the OSFA.
+This award letter represents the maximum available aid you are eligible for.

-Your awards viewed on PAWS should include all of your aid or funding sources.
-It should include all outside scholarships/resources, any outside educational loans, veterans benefits, ROTC scholarships, vocational rehabilitation benefits, tuition waivers, merit awards, graduate assistantships, etc. If your awards do not indicate all of your funding sources, please notify the OSFA as soon as possible as your award may have to be revised.
+Your awards viewed on PAWS should include all your aid or funding sources.
+It should include all outside scholarships/resources, outside educational loans, veterans benefits, ROTC scholarships, vocational rehabilitation benefits, tuition waivers, merit awards, graduate assistantships, etc. If your awards do not indicate all of your funding sources, please notify the OSFA as soon as possible, as your award may have to be revised.

-If you plan to attend TCNJ in both the Fall and Spring, your award should indicate financial aid for both semesters.
-If you are attending only one semester, your award should be based only on that semester.
+If you plan to attend TCNJ in the Fall and Spring, your award should indicate financial aid for both semesters.
+If you attend only one semester, your award should be based only on that semester.
 Notify us immediately if you need to report such an enrollment change; you should then expect a revised award letter.

 Some types of awards require that you complete additional forms or applications.
-Loans in particular require that you follow a specific application procedure.
-Your award only indicates your eligibility for a loan; unless you follow correct procedures, you will never receive any funds from this source.
-If you have been awarded a loan and are a first time borrower, you are required to complete both a Master Promissory Note (MPN) as well as Entrance Loan Counseling (ELC) at StudentAid.gov.
-If your academic level (i.e. sophomore to junior) increases after a semester you may be entitled to receive additional Federal Direct Stafford Loan funds.
-You must email our office if you wish to receive these additional loan funds.
+Loans, in particular, require that you follow a specific application procedure.
+Your award only indicates your eligibility for a loan; unless you follow the correct procedures, you will never receive any funds from this source.
+If you have been awarded a loan and are a first-time borrower, you are required to complete both a Master Promissory Note (MPN) and Entrance Loan Counseling (ELC) at StudentAid.gov.
+If your academic level (i.e., sophomore to junior) increases after a semester, you may be entitled to receive additional Federal Direct Stafford Loan funds.
+You must email our office to receive these additional loan funds.

 If funds are not available, or if it is determined that you are no longer eligible for a fund awarded to you, the OSFA is not liable for any changes to your award or errors in your award.